-Anchorage for small vessels is reported to be good in the 2.1 m basin between the north side of Staples Island and the SE end of Kent Island.
+he good in the 2.1 m basin between the north side of Staples Island and the SE end of Kent Island.
 Kelp usually grows in both entrances, and a rock, with 4.2 m over it, lies in the west entrance.

-Balaklava Island $(50^{\circ}51'N, 127^{\circ}37'W)$ , on the south side of Gordon Channel, separates Christie Passage from Browning Passage.
+Balaklava Island (50°51'N, 127°37'W), on the south side of Gordon Channel, separates Christie Passage from Browning Passage.
 Scarlett Point is the NE point of the island.
 Croker Rock, 0.5 mile north of the NW point of the island, dries 1.4 m.
 The north coast of Balaklava Island is fronted by extensive drying ledges and below-water rocks.

-A fibre-optic submarine cable extends from Port Hardy to Scarlett Point and then north to Duncanby Landing.
+183.1 A fibre-optic submarine cable extends from Port Hardy to Scarlett Point and then north to Duncanby Landing.

-Pine Island light (576) is on the SW point of the island and is fitted with a racon - (M), X & S bands.
+of the island and is fitted with a racon - (M), X & S bands.
 The light is obscured by high land on its east side.
 White buildings with red roofs stand nearby; the light station is staffed.